olehpratsko/gatsby-starter-kit/README.md

 3. Update `siteMetadata` values in the `gatsby-config.js` file.
 4. `npm i` to install dependencies.
 5. `npm start` to run development server.

+## Production

+1. Build the project from source `npm run build`.
+The command runs `gatsby build` script which is powered by webpack.
+2. Host generated `public` folder on any static hosting you prefer (Netlify, AWS).